husanboyUsmonov/oats_automation/README.md

 cd Test
 robot --dryrun main.robot
 ```
-check mistakes accordingl by installing all robor requirements
+check mistakes accordingly by installing all robor requirements
 If you still have problems with running robot or python files try:
 ```
 pip3 install -r requirements.txt